wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 = 4.1.1 =
 * Bug correction : submit new Quantity dont work correctly when you use variation of the price (thanks polkan)
-* Bug correction : text "Your Cart is Empty" will display on the Checkout Page (thanks dannidar)
+* Bug correction : text "Your Cart is Empty" will display on the Checkout Page (thanks dannidar) = 4.1.2 =
+* Compatibility: rename differents functions to avoid duplicate function name in theme or other plugin.
+* Update : label and named class for input in cart form.
+* Add : About tab, if you like my work ;-) .